RLE-Foundation/rllte/docs/tutorials/general/fast.md

 Developers only need three steps to implement an RL algorithm with **RLLTE**:

 !!! abstract "Workflow"
-    1. Selection an algorithm prototype;
+    1. Select an algorithm prototype;
     2. Select desired modules;
     3. Write a update function.